prometheus/proposals/proposals/2024-09-25_metadata-labels.md

 ## Potential Future Extensions

+### PromQL syntax for selecting type and unit

+This requires a separate proposal, but to start the discussion, similar to suffixes of _<unit> and _<type/total> but make it an explicit suffix using a delimiter not currently permitted in metric names.
+Specifying suffixes is optional when querying for a metric.
+When the type or unit suffix is omitted from a query, it would (design TBD) return results which include any type or unit suffix which exists for that name.

+NOTES:

+* `~` for units and `.` for type is just one example, there might be better operators/characters to use.
+* This proposal is fully compatible with the proposal above. `http_request_duration{__unit__="seconds", __type__="histogram"}` could just be another syntax for `http_request_duration~seconds.histogram`.
+It would make it much easier to add units and/or types to the metric name, so it would address the concern that you cannot see the unit and type anymore by looking at a PromQL expression without supporting tooling.
+If we allowed `.total` as an alias of `.counter`, we would have very little visible change. `http_requests_total` would become `http_requests.total`.

+Writing queries that include the type and unit would be recommended as a best-practice by the community.

+For example:

+* Querying for `foo.histogram` would return results that include both `foo~seconds.histogram` and `foo~milliseconds.histogram`.
+* Querying for `foo~seconds` would return results that include both `foo~seconds.histogram` and `foo~seconds.counter`.
+* Querying for `http_server_duration` would return results that include both `foo~seconds.histogram` and `foo~milliseconds.counter`.
+* Querying for an OpenTelemetry metric, such as `http.server.duration`, with suffixes would require querying for `”http.server.duration”~seconds.histogram`.
+Note that suffixes are outside of quotes.

+This solution is not chosen because:

+* Adding suffixes outside of quotes looks strange: `{“http.server.duration”~seconds.histogram}`.
+  * Alternatives: `{“http.server.duration”}~seconds.histogram` or `{“http.server.duration”}{seconds,histogram}`
+* Rolling this out may be breaking for existing Prometheus users: E.g. `foo_seconds` becomes either `foo~seconds.histogram` or `foo_seconds~seconds.histogram`.
+Could this be part of OM 2.0?
+  * Mitigation: users just stay with `foo_seconds~seconds.histogram`
+* Users might be surprised by, or dislike the additional suffixes and delimiters in the metric name results
+  * Mitigation: Opt-in for query engines?

 ### Handle __type__ and __unit__ in PromQL operations

 Initially, aggregations and label matches will ignore `__unit__` and `__type__` and all PromQL operations remove the `__unit__` and `__type__` label (with the exception of `label_replace`).
 Over time, we can update each function to keep these labels by implementing the appropriate logic.
 For example, adding two gauges together should yeild a gauge.